JSitter/heart-disease-predictor-front/README.md

 This will download the required dependencies.
 After all dependencies are installed the application will be available on 127.0.0.1:3000.

-The server will start and output the address that you can access it from in your favorite browser.

 ## Backend technology

 The backend is only a simple express server that serves React pages.